-If this unit is not working properly, there are a few simple things you should check before returning or replacing the unit.
+If this unit is not working properly, there are a few simple things you should check before returning or replacing the unit: Make sure it is clean as described in "Regular Maintenance."
+A build-up of dirt, dust or grease can affect the unit's

-- Make sure it is clean as described in "Regular Maintenance."
-A build-up of dirt, dust or grease can affect the units performance. - Make sure the unit is installed in a proper location.
-If you experience frequent unwanted alarms, try relocating it.
-See "Where To Install Smoke Alarms" for details. - Make sure it is receiving AC power from the household current.
+- Make sure the unit is installed in a proper location.
+If you experience frequent unwanted alarms, try relocating it - See "Where to Install Smoke Alarms" for details. - Make sure it is receiving AC power from the household current.
 Check that the back-up battery is fresh and still providing back-up protection.